prisma/prisma1/content/04-Reference/02-Database/03-Migrations/01-Overview.md

 <InfoBox type=warning>

-In case the migration requires additional information from your side, e.g. when you're renaming a type or a field or you add a non-nullable field to an existing type, you'll have to setup an additional file where this information is provided.
-Notice that the CLI will detect these cases for you and launch a wizard that supports you in creating that file.
+In case the migration requires additional information from your side, e.g. when you're renaming a type or a field or you add a non-nullable field to an existing type, you'll have to provided a _migration file_ with the required information.
+Notice that the CLI will detect these cases for you and launch a wizard that supports you in creating the migration file.

 </InfoBox>

-## Schema Migrations with the CLI

-The [CLI](!alias-kie1quohli) leverages the [project file](!alias-uhieg2shio) and allows you to synchronize schema changes across your local environment and the Console.